Vluurie/flutter-rust-windows-embedder/README.md

 # A Rust-based Embedder for Flutter on Windows

-This library is a highly experimental, not perfect or fully fully finished, Rust-based custom embedder for Flutter, originally created for an in-game world editor.
-Just shared for references or if it maybe helps someone, as saied i experimented with it.
-It is not intended for production use and has been tested primarily for its original use case.
+This library is a proof-of-concept for a custom Flutter embedder written in Rust.
+Its sole application is currently an in-game world editor, where it facilitates a rich user experience, hot-reloading, and rapid UI development.
+It is being shared for educational and reference purposes only.
+The project is not feature-complete, implementations may be unconventional or buggy, and it is not suitable for production environments.
+Furthermore, as this is a personal project, active support cannot be guaranteed due to time constraints.

 It provides two modes of operation: